transmission/transmission/qt/README.txt

 BUILDING

-   This currently is a little awkward.
-We're working on it...

    1. Prerequisites: Qt >= 4.4 and its development packages
    2. Build Transmission as normal
-   3. If you built Transmission without DHT, edit qtr.pro:
-      - LIBS += $${TRANSMISSION_TOP}/third-party/dht/libdht.a
-   4. In the qt/ directory, type "qmake-qt4 qtr.pro"
+   3. In the qt/ directory, type "qmake qtr.pro" or "qmake-qt4 qtr.pro"
-   5. In the qt/ directory, type "make"
+   4. In the qt/ directory, type "make"
-   6. In the qt/ directory, as root, type "INSTALL_ROOT=/usr make install" (Feel free to replace /usr with /usr/local or /opt or whatever)
+   5. In the qt/ directory, as root, type "INSTALL_ROOT=/usr make install" (Feel free to replace /usr with /usr/local or /opt or whatever)